Jamie Lee Curtis boycotts the MTV Awards | Entertainment - ExBulletin

 The show will go ahead as planned, but will no longer be broadcast live and would be without an audience.

-Bruce Gillmer, Executive Producer of the MTV Movie and TV Awards, said in a statement: “As we carefully navigate the best way to deliver the premier fan awards show, we imagined our team had worked so hard to creating, was moving away from a live event that still allows us to produce a memorable evening full of exclusive previews, irreverent categories our audiences have come to expect, and countless moments that will both surprise and delight as we honor the best in film and television over the past year.
+Bruce Gillmer, Executive Producer of the MTV Movie and TV Awards, said in a statement: “As we carefully navigate the best way to deliver the premier fan awards show, we imagined our team had worked so hard to create, was moving away from a live event that still allows us to produce a memorable evening full of exclusive previews, irreverent categories our audiences have come to expect, and countless moments that will both surprise and delight as we pay tribute to the best in film and television over the past year.”

 The mention sources can contact us to remove/changing this article